 Here at Bonallack and Bishop, we have been strong supporters of both family mediation (and collaborative law) for many years.

-That’s why two of our family law team in Wiltshire are jointly trained family mediators/lawyers [one of the team is also a fully accredited collaborative lawyer) and are committed to finding solutions for clients who are undergoing divorce which avoid the stress, bitterness and expense that is typically associated with divorce proceedings..
+That’s why one of our family law team in Wiltshire is a fully accredited collaborative lawyer, why are family law team and are committed to finding solutions for clients who are undergoing divorce which avoid the stress, bitterness and expense that is typically associated with legal proceedings surrounding relationship breakdown.

 Family mediation (and collaborative law) encourage both parties to work together to reach mutual agreements for the disputes involved in their divorce.
 In some cases, the acrimony between the two parties may be too great for such approaches to be effective, however, we find that those couples who are willing to co-operate save a lot of time, hassle and money.